cds-hooks/docs/source/includes/_cds_services.md

 Field | Description
 ----- | -----------
 <nobr>`label`</nobr>| *string*. human-readable label to display for this link (e.g. the EHR might render this as the underlined text of a clickable link).
 `url` | *URL*.
 URL to load (via `GET`, in a browser context) when a user clicks on this link.
 Note that this may be a "deep link" with context embedded in path segments, query parameters, or a hash.
-In general this URL should embed enough context for the app to determine the `activityInstance`, and `redirect` url upon downstream launch, because the EHR will simply use this url as-is, without appending any parameters at launch time.
+In general this URL should embed enough context for the app to determine the `hookInstance`, and `redirect` url upon downstream launch, because the EHR will simply use this url as-is, without appending any parameters at launch time.

 Each **Decision** is described by the following attributes.